andrew/ultimate-awesome/README.md

 - [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-rtb](https://github.com/vanilla-rtb/awesome-rtb) - Curated list of awesome Real Time Bidding ( RTB) frameworks, libraries, resources and other related to RTB things.
-- [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
-Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.
 - [Awesome-Computer-Vision](https://github.com/haofanwang/Awesome-Computer-Vision) - Awesome Resources for Advanced Computer Vision Topics.
 - [Awesome-LLM-Scientific-Discovery](https://github.com/HKUST-KnowComp/Awesome-LLM-Scientific-Discovery) - [EMNLP2025] From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery.
 - [awesome-sgx](https://github.com/Jim8y/awesome-sgx) - A curated list of SGX code and resources.
 - [awesome-ui-agents](https://github.com/opendilab/awesome-ui-agents) - A curated list of of awesome UI agents resources, encompassing Web, App, OS, and beyond (continually updated).
 - [awesome-curriculum-learning](https://github.com/Openning07/awesome-curriculum-learning) - Some bravo or inspiring research works on the topic of curriculum learning.
-- [Awesome-RAG-Vision](https://github.com/zhengxuJosh/Awesome-RAG-Vision) - Awesome-RAG-Vision: a curated list of advanced retrieval augmented generation (RAG) for Computer Vision.
 - [awesome-tabletop-rpgs](https://github.com/Zireael07/awesome-tabletop-rpgs) - Awesome list of free and/or open source tabletop RPGs.
 - [fake-news-detection](https://github.com/ICTMCG/fake-news-detection) - This repo is a collection of AWESOME things about fake news detection, including papers, code, etc.
 - [awesome-ai-tools](https://github.com/tankvn/awesome-ai-tools) - A curated list of 7766 awesome AI tools.